coyoapp/iOS-CodeChallenge/README.md

 ### Requirements

+- Support iOS 13+
 - Use Swift 5.1 or above
 - It should compile and run.
+- Have some sort of persistence/cache mechanism.
 - Provide a `COMMENTS.md` file mentioned in [Notes](#notes).

 ## Previously written project

 You can send us a project you've done before.
 This project must follow the requirements below:

+ - Support iOS 13+
  - Swift 5.1 or above.
  - Have at least three distinct network calls to a REST API.
  - Parse a JSON response and present the information to the user.
- - Have some sort of persistence mechanism.
+ - Have some sort of persistence/cache mechanism.
  - Have a point of synchronization (e.g. making two concurrent requests and waiting for both of them to finish).
  - Compile and run.
  - Provide a `COMMENTS.md` file mentioned in [Notes](#notes).
 Also a description of what the project does, in order to give us some context.